-Indigenous land and rights claims and opposition by Indigenous groups to the conduct of the Corporation's operations, development or exploratory activities may negatively impact the Corporation
+Indigenous land and rights claims and opposition by Indigenous groups to the conduct of the Corporation's operations, development or exploration activities may negatively impact the Corporation

-Opposition by Indigenous groups to the conduct of the Corporation's operations, development or exploratory activities may negatively impact the Corporation in terms of public perception, diversion of management's time and resources, legal and other advisory expenses, and could adversely impact the Corporation's progress and ability to explore and develop properties.
+Opposition by Indigenous groups to the conduct of the Corporation's operations, development or exploration activities may negatively impact the Corporation in terms of public perception, diversion of management's time and resources, legal and other advisory expenses, and could adversely impact the Corporation's progress and ability to explore and develop properties.

 Some Indigenous groups have established or asserted Indigenous treaty, title and rights to portions of Canada.
-There are outstanding Indigenous and treaty rights claims, which may include Indigenous title claims, on the lands where the Corporation operates.
+There may be outstanding Indigenous and treaty rights claims, which may include Indigenous title claims, on the lands where the Corporation operates.
 Such claims, if successful, could have a material adverse impact on the Corporation's ability to operate on such lands, which could in turn have a material adverse impact on the Corporation's financial condition, results of operations and/or growth plans.

 The Canadian federal and provincial governments have a duty to consult with Indigenous people when contemplating actions that may adversely affect the asserted or proven Indigenous or treaty rights and, in certain circumstances, accommodate their concerns.
 The scope of the duty to consult by federal and provincial governments varies with the circumstances and is often the subject of litigation.
 The fulfillment of the duty to consult Indigenous people and any associated accommodations may adversely affect the Corporation's ability to, or increase the timeline to, obtain or renew, permits, leases, licences and other approvals, or to meet the terms and conditions of those approvals.
-For example, regulatory authorities in British Columbia ceased granting approvals, and, in some cases, revoked existing approvals, for, among other things, oil and natural gas activities relating to drilling, completions, testing, production and transportation infrastructure following the Blueberry Decision that the cumulative impacts of government-sanctioned industrial development on the traditional territories of the BRFN in Northeast British Columbia breached that group's treaty rights.
+For example, the Blueberry Decision determined that the cumulative impacts of government-sanctioned industrial development on the traditional territories of the BRFN in Northeast British Columbia breached that group's treaty rights.
+Recently, the Government of British Columbia and the BRFN came to an agreement relating to further industrial activities in the area.
 Although the Corporation does not have any assets in British Columbia, the BRFN may lead to similar claims of cumulative effects across Canada in other areas covered by numbered treaties.
 For example, in July 2022, Duncan's First Nation filed a lawsuit against the Government of Alberta relying on similar arguments to those advanced successfully by the BRFN.
-While a settlement between the British Columbia government and BRFN was recently entered into and the regulatory authorities have resumed granting certain approvals for oil and natural gas activities in British Columbia, the Blueberry Decision and the Duncan's First Nation lawsuit on the Canadian oil and natural gas industry remain uncertain.
+While a settlement between the British Columbia government and BRFN was entered into and the regulatory authorities have resumed granting certain approvals for oil and natural gas activities in British Columbia, the long-term impacts of, and associated risks with, the Blueberry Decision and the Duncan's First Nation lawsuit on the Canadian oil and natural gas industry remain uncertain.
 See "Industry Conditions - Indigenous Rights".